-Amending the methodology to reflect this change would also help to facilitate movement of producers between schemes and hence encourage higher level of competition, to the benefit of producers.
+Using this methodology would also help to facilitate movement of producers between schemes and hence encourage higher level of competition, to the benefit of producers.
 Higher levels of competition should ensure that longer term compliance scheme charges remain close to the true economic cost.